Problem Package Format

 Overview

-An output validator is a program that is given the output of a submitted program, together with the corresponding input file, and a correct answer file for the input, and then decides whether the output provided is a correct output for the given input file.
+An output validator is a program that is given the output of a submitted program, together with the corresponding input file, and an answer file for the input, and then decides whether the output provided is a correct output for the given input file.

 A validator program must be an application (executable or interpreted) capable of being invoked with a command line call.
 The details of this invocation are described below.
 The validator program has two ways of reporting back the results of validating: